jiaohehu/NPreview/DOC-diagram.md

     shape {brick\\radical4} (0,12) (12,12)
     ```

-  + `stroke` - stroke a given path.
+  + `drawline` - drawline a given path.
   + `fill`  - fill a path
-  + `filldraw`  - fill a path with fillcolor and then stroke the path with the linecolor
+  + `filldraw`  - fill a path with fillcolor and then drawline the path with the linecolor
-  + `drawdblarrow` - stroke a given path and place an arrow head at the beginning and end
+  + `drawdblarrow` - drawline a given path and place an arrow head at the beginning and end
-  + `drawarrow` - stroke a given path and place an arrow at the end
+  + `drawarrow` - drawline a given path and place an arrow at the end

-    The `stroke` instruction  without option draws the outline of a path.
+    The `drawline` instruction  without option draws the outline of a path.
     The (linecolor) and (linewidth) settings will be pulled to see if a line width
     or line color has be specified.
 Otherwise it uses the system default
     of MetaPost.